The Camino de Santiago has one of the best hostel networks and makes it one of the most popular of all the existing ones, despite the 31 legs.

 It is the longest 750km route that unites Europe with the north of Spain: Aragon, Navarra, Rioja, Castilla, Leon y Galicia and ends at the medieval men “End of the world”.

 The Camino de Santiago is commonly known as the French way or Royal way that comes from Somport (Aragon way) or Roncesvalles (Navarra way).
 Both ways unite in the hermitage of San Salvador in the Obanos town “where the paths make one”, and not in the Queens Bridge like it is said.
 Having said this, there are many other “Caminos”.
-You can learn abouit the different itineraries in this article.
+You can learn abouit the different itineraries to enjoy el Camino de Santiago.

 The Aragon way is 170km long and passes through the provinces of Huesca, Zaragoza and Navarra until its union with the Navarra way, forming this way the French way.